karleefidek/SolarSize-Capstone/README.md

 - As the server is live, it may not always be in a working state if we have changes in-progress.

 ## App Code
-- The code for our app can be found in the SolarSize folder on the 'server' branch of our repository.
+- The code for our app can be found in the [SolarSize folder](https://github.com/karleefidek/SolarSize-Capstone/tree/main/SolarSize).

 ## Project Documentation